hackle/blogger/src/raw/blog-architecture.md

-For me this blog is not just some place I post my learnings and ideas, but also somewhere I can put my learnings into practice.
+For me this blog is not just some place I post my learnings and ideas, but also somewhere I can put them into practice.
 Here is a brief overview of what I used for this blog, and some notable facts.

+## Update April 12, 2020
+I've been procrastinating on switching this blog to using [aws-lambda-haskell-runtime](http://hackage.haskell.org/package/aws-lambda-haskell-runtime).
+Compared to [serverless-haskell](https://github.com/seek-oss/serverless-haskell), It has no dependency on node, and feels more "native" to me.

+Also because of the dependency on node, GitHub sends me warnings once in a while about out-dated packages that exposed vulnerabilities.
+Just a bit annoying.

+On the other hand I tried to create a custom lambda runtime in `Idris`, and actually got it running, except once in a while I would get a SIG_FAULT and I had to give up.
+To me coding IO heavy stuff in `Idris` is not much different to Haskell, just with less libraries to use and needed much hacking.

+As it turned out, [aws-lambda-haskell-runtime](http://hackage.haskell.org/package/aws-lambda-haskell-runtime) is a joy to use.
+The [documentation](https://theam.github.io/aws-lambda-haskell-runtime/index.html) is succinct but on point.
+The only hiccup I had was trying to do `stack build` on my MacBook, and couldn't overcome a linker error.
+A bit of googling revealed it's kind of a no-go when (static?) linking is a concern.
+Then I just did `stack build --docker` and all was good.

+Before removing [serverless-haskell](https://github.com/seek-oss/serverless-haskell) I realised I still needed the types for the [Api Gateway](https://theam.github.io/aws-lambda-haskell-runtime/04-usage-with-api-gateway.html) and why write more code if I already have it for free?
+So I let both libraries live together happily.

+To make things even easier, the [serverless](https://serverless.com/framework/docs/providers/aws/) framework is quite up-to-date when it comes to support for custom runtime.
+Seriously, I should have looked into this much sooner!

 ## AWS Api Gateway + Lambda with Serverless-Haskell
 This blog is based on the excellent [serverless-haskell](https://github.com/seek-oss/serverless-haskell) framework, which enables me to utilise the power of AWS Api Gateway + Lambda with code written in `Haskell`.
 Nothing wrong with any other languages but `Haskell` is what I am learning at this moment (and have been for a while now).